 Avoid the pitfall trap of buying into the Cognitive Dissonance Flying Monkeys promote.
 They expect victims to believe tolerating and overlooking abuse is a virtue or they blame the victim.
 The person who has a Cluster B personality disorder acts covertly and pathologically lies.

 Their objective and subjective versions of their experience of truth are rapidly shifted on the fly while they promote themselves at the expense of others by telling anybody who will lend them a sympathetic ear a pack of partial truths twisted and distorted into a massive fertilizer pile of lies.

 Friends and family members who are passive-aggressive (Covert Narcissists) are likely to pull the old narcissistic flip when and if a victim speaks up for himself or herself about domestic violence, covert manipulation, people who are situational abusers, and those who actively engage in serving up heaping plates full of unjust, extreme, and brutally traumatizing narcissistic abuse.

 These are NOT GOOD PEOPLE who would support an abuser.
-There is never two sides to the story when it comes to the truth — only subjective versions and people who act as jury and judge.
+There are never two sides to the story when it comes to the truth — only subjective versions and people who act as jury and judge.

 The blood in the proverbial water after a huge argument or family fight brings rubberneckers and sharks out to watch the fireworks, all of them thinking only about how to keep the show going.

 They are either into watching traumatic events go down for entertainment value or they are ultimately going to tear their own pound of flesh off your already raw emotional hide.

 Resist the urge to have blind faith in people.
 Trust your instincts, protect yourself from predatory people, and by all means resist the urge to shift blame to yourself as a victim.

 Be polite and even kind — but seriously… for the sake of your mind, body, heart, and soul — resist the urge to invalidate yourself.

 The more malignant the narcy person, the more likely their favorite quote will be, “Who me?
 I didn’t do anything!”

 It’s a safe psychological and emotional space, a place where the only people who survive and thrive resist the urge to minimize, the world of Narcissistic Abuse recovery.